krcmehmet/Python-xApps/README.md

 ### Python code: xapp_prediction.py

 Implements Gaussian Process Regression (GPR) as a ML model to make prediction.
-Given tha data (pla.csv), which PRB utilization taken from a real network in percentage, it perfoms training and also validation.
+Given tha data (data from Conqureors team or pla.csv), which PRB utilization taken from a real network in percentage, it perfoms training and also validation.
 Testing performance is based on MAE.
 This xapp forecasts PRB utilization in near future (e.g, next 500 ms.).
 We train GPR with prediction.py and save it.
 This xapp takes the saved model and uses it.
+We also parse the intent coming from Winest team to find URL of source, model and sink.

 ### Python code: xapp_decision.py